 Day Two Everest Base Camp Trek Difficulty: 7/10

-Everest Base Camp Trekking Day Three: Namche to Khumjungne
+Everest Base Camp Trekking Day Three: Namche Bazaar to Khumjung

 The Everest View Hotel itself is lovely.
-There is a massive terrace that allows everyone to enjoy their coffee with what must be one of the best views in the world.
+A massive terrace allows everyone to enjoy their coffee with what must be one of the best views in the world.

 Day 3 Everest Base Camp Trek Difficulty: 4/10

 Our tea house for night three was Amadablam View Lodge.
 This was nothing particularly exciting, but it was decent and clean which is all that was needed and again I was able to have a hot shower which was exciting.

 This marked my first consumption of Sherpa stew which became my signature dinner meal of the trip.
 I always went vegetarian – which meant carrot and potato rather than anything green.

 Hike to Everest Base Camp Day 4: Kyanjuma to Tengboche 3867m

 The hike to Everest Base Camp Day four is blessedly more of a half-day as the altitude kicks up.
 It begins with a descending walk and then moves into a climb through the forest.
 We arrived in Tengboche around lunchtime.

 This was one of my favorite places we visited on the trek.
 Tengboche has a lovely feel to it, and it was one of the best tea houses in terms of food and it definitely won for the best coffee on the trek.